Abhi347/LumberJack/README.md

  * Logging to Logcat or File system
  * Easy customisation
  * Log only when a specified filter is satisfied
- * Can programatically disable the log
+ * Can programmatically disable the log

 ## Planned feature
  * More Customization support